RealWhyKnot/VRCFaceTracking/README.md

 tweaks.
 Docs for avatars, parameters and modules: [docs.vrcft.io](https://docs.vrcft.io).

 Runs on Windows and Linux; macOS builds are experimental.
 You can run several tracking modules at
-once: each module can be limited to the data it should provide (eyes, brows, mouth, tongue, head), and whatever one module doesn't cover falls to the next.
+once: each module can be limited to the data it should provide (eyes, brows, mouth, tongue, head).
 I also added a live view of the module camera feeds for debugging, under the developer section of the settings page.

 ![Home](docs/img/home.png)